 - Saving local copies: Errors are logged in the Backup Log when local copies are saved.

 - Consolidating older local copies: Local copies are consolidated to maintain the retention settings (see above).
-Problems with consolidation are logged in a seperate log indicated in gray.
+Problems with consolidation are logged in a seperate log indicated in grey.

-Backup administrators can profile local backup-related settings from the Storage Platform Console.
+Backup administrators can profile local backup-related settings from the Storage Platform Management Console.

-Find the backups in the Restore tab as you normally would but look for the dates listed under "Local" from the Backup list.
+Find the backups in the Restore tab as you normally would, but look for the dates listed under Local in the Backup list.

-As of version 18.2, Full System Recovery can be run from local copy.
+Yes, a Full System Recovery can be done from a local copy.